-In accordance with the provisions of Section 12 of the Code the CAC carried out a variety of administrative duties, including the ongoing maintenance and updating of the Code website.
+In accordance with the provisions of Section 13 of the Code the CAC carried out a variety of administrative duties, including the ongoing maintenance and updating of the Code website.
 The CAC will continue to promote the Code website, from which copies of the Code, annual reports and other general information can be obtained, and where full details on access to internal and external dispute resolution is available.

 The Code website is located at: www.abrcode.com.au.
 Signatories to the Code and other interested parties are encouraged to visit the website to obtain more information on the Code and its operation.
+The website is being upgraded in line with changes to the Code.